 All tenure-track, tenured and full-time contract faculty are eligible to apply.
 All full-time, benefits based USD staff and administrators are eligible to apply.
 However given funding constraints, applicants can only be funded only once per fiscal year.
 New applicants are strongly encouraged to apply.

 Applicants must use the official application form and answer all questions completely, including a description of the anticipated expenses and funding from other sources.
-Please access the application and guidelines and submit electronically to Kelli Bagley, International Affairs Budget & Operations Coordinator.
+Please access the application and guidelines and submit electronically to Kanani Meheula, Interim International Affairs Budget & Operations Coordinator.

-Recipients will be expected to informally share their experience in an open forum during International Education Week which is generally the second week in November.
-Grantees from 2012-2013 funding cycle are requested to attend the forum scheduled for Thursday, November 14 from 4-6PM in the UC Exhibit Hall.
-Please note the date and location are subject to change.
+Recipients will be expected to informally share their experience in an open forum reception during International Education Week which is generally the third week in November.
+Additional information will be provided with award announcements.

 Amounts of Funding